Teledar/JHack/README.md

 Note: HackApplication calls the Sys.init function when it starts.
 No built-in implementation of JackOS functions is included; you must supply your own JackOS .vm files.

 If you have issues with the graphics (like the image below), this may be a Windows scaling issue.
-Try running "java -Dsun.java2d.uiScale=1.0 JHack."
+Try running "java -Dsun.java2d.uiScale=1.0 JHack" or "java -Dsun.java2d.uiScale=2.0 JHack" for a larger screen size.

 <img width="386" alt="image" src="https://github.com/user-attachments/assets/beb4ff01-367a-4f1b-b308-f5e44e58bb53">